AliHamza-lab/C-plusplus--course-by-codecracker/README.md

 This project is licensed under the **MIT License**.

 ## 🔗 Connect
-If you found this repository helpful, don't forget to ⭐ **star** the repo and follow me for more updates!
+If you found this course helpful, don't forget to ⭐ **star** the repo and follow me for more updates!

 Happy Coding! 🚀